hotosm/learnosm/_posts/hr/beginner/0200-12-30-introduction.md

 ![A village in Indonesia][]

-Maps are visual symbols of our world.
+Karte su vizualni simboli svijeta.
 They can often demonstrate an idea better than words.
 This in turn can help us answer important questions.
 Where is the closest school or hospital?
 Who has the least access to these facilities?
 Where is poverty the most